 So, early in life I was 0 for 3 on my life goals.
 It was time to reorient.

 Then in college an adult I respected said, “Julian, you are far too serious.”
 I realized my melancholy nature and natural discontentedness were leading me down a path toward a life I didn’t want to inhabit.
 So I decided to follow the advice of Carole King in “Beautiful.”
 And when I got up with a smile on my face found that people were happier to be around me.

 This isn’t about me.
 It’s about you.
 I just know my story better than I know yours.

 You may guess at my answer to what life is about.
 I’ll give you a hint: Whatever it is, it has to be larger than you.
-No amount of money, no lake house in Michigan, no car, no McMansion or actual mansion, no fame, power, or influence will ever be enough.
+No amount of money, lake house in Michigan, car, McMansion or actual mansion, fame, power, or influence will ever be enough.

 Are you happy?
 Yes?
 That’s great.
 I’ll check back in a week, a month, a year to see if your happy answer remains unchanged.
 In the meantime, ask yourself: Am I pursuing goals worthy of my time on this planet?
 This may be the most important question to ponder as you battle the Coronavirus blues.

 Dr. Stephen Julian is President of Julian Consulting, a firm specializing in team health, effective communication, and leadership development.
 He has worked with leaders and their teams for nearly 30 years in a variety of settings – including Africa, South and Central America.